codezoners-2/HTML/04_styling_with_CSS/assignments/tourOfSiliconValley_fixedLayout/HANDED/README.md

 7. Give the level 2 header a background color of 40,40,180 add padding of 5px, use Times font as well as the same border characteristics as level 1 headings.
 8. Make the bullet of the unordered list a square.
 9. Create a class "address" for all address paragraphs, setting the font to courier and to italic.
 10. Enclose each destination idea in a div of class "highlight".
-Set the font color to black, background color to 130, 110, 230, give it a bottom margin of 20px, a bottom-padding of 20px, left padding of 10px and a border radius of 30px.
+Set the font color to black, background color to 130, 110, 230, give it a bottom margin of 20px, and a left margin of 10px, a bottom-padding of 20px, left padding of 10px and a border radius of 30px.
 Set the highlight div to float: left.
 What should the width of each highlight div be?
 Do the math!
 You'll need the trick with the "clear" command.
 Hint: you can use more than one class for elements as long as you separate them by commas.
 11. Give the fonts of level 3 heading a black color and a padding of 10px.
 12. Make the links be white, blue when they have been visited and red when you hover over them.